Controlled-Controlled-Phase Gates for Superconducting Qubits Mediated by a Shared Tunable Coupler: Acknowledgments

 \section{Acknowledgments}

 We thank Ivan Tsitsilin, Gerhard Huber and Franz Haslbeck for insightful discussions.
-We acknowledge funding from the European Commission Marie Curie ETN project QuSCo (Grant Nr.
-765267), and from the German Federal Ministry of Education and Research via the funding program quantum technologies - from basic research to the market under contract number 13N15680 "GeQCoS".
-We also acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), project number \mbox{FI2549/1-1}.
+We acknowledge funding from the European Commission Marie Curie ETN project QuSCo (Grant No. 765267), from the German Federal Ministry of Education and Research via the funding program “Quantum Technologies-From Basic Research to the Market” (project GeQCoS) under Contract No. 13N15680, and from the European FET OPEN project Quromorphic (Grant No. 828826).
+We also acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Project No. \mbox{FI2549/1-1}.
 We further acknowledge support by the Leibniz Supercomputing Centre, providing computing time on its \mbox{Linux-Cluster}.

 \begin{appendices}